germsvel/germsvel.github.io/_drafts/elixir_supervisors_and_their_strategies.md

    performs corrective actions, such as restarting the crashed process.
 * If a supervisor is terminated, child processes are terminated immediately.

 And best of all, OTP makes it so easy for us!
+Let's take a look at how to use the supervisors that come with OTP.

 ## Supervisor Spec